François Villon: Selections

 Translations of three Villon poems were made in 1867 by Dante Gabriel Rossetti.
 These three poems were "central texts" to Rossetti's 1870 book of Poems, which explored themes from the far past, mid-past, and modern time.
 Rossetti used "The Ballad of Dead Ladies"; "To Death, of his Lady"; and "His Mother's Service to Our Lady".

+W.E.
+Henley, while editing Slang and its analogues translated two ballades into English criminal slang as "Villon's Straight Tip to All Cross Coves" and "Villon’s Good-Night".

 American poet Richard Wilbur, whose translations from French poetry and plays were widely acclaimed, also translated many of Villon's most famous ballades in Collected Poems: 1943–2004.

 Where are the snows of yesteryear?

 The phrase "Where are the snows of yester-year?" is one of the most famous lines of translated poetry in the English-speaking world.
-It is the refrain in The Ballad of Dead Ladies, Dante Gabriel Rossetti's translation of Villon's 1461 Ballade des dames du temps jadis.
+It is the refrain in "The Ballad of Dead Ladies", Dante Gabriel Rossetti's translation of Villon's 1461 "Ballade des dames du temps jadis".
 In the original the line is: "Mais où sont les neiges d'antan?" ["But where are the snows of yesteryear?"].

 Richard Wilbur published his translation of the same poem, which he titled "Ballade of the Ladies of Time Past", in his Collected Poems: 1943–2004.
-In his translation, the refrain is rendered as "But where shall last year's snow be found?"
+In his translation, the refrain is rendered as: "But where shall last year's snow be found?"

 Critical views

 Villon's poems enjoyed substantial popularity in the decades after they were written.
 In 1489, a printed volume of his poems was published by Pierre Levet.
 This edition was almost immediately followed by several others.
-In 1533, poet and humanist scholar Clément Marot published an important edition, in which he recognized Villon as one of the most significant poets in French literature and sought to correct mistakes that had been introduced to the poetry by earlier and less careful printers.
+In 1533, poet and humanist scholar Clément Marot published an important edition, in which he recognized Villon as one of the most significant poets in French literature, and sought to correct mistakes that had been introduced to the poetry by earlier and less careful printers.